lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * in the Up, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO is set to "equal" and the CDA is set to "not-sent".

-* in the Dw, send the value: TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
+* in the Dw, the Hop Limit is elided for transmission and forced to 1 at the receiver, by setting TV to 1, MO to "ignore" and CDA to "not-sent".
+This prevents any further forwarding.

 ## IPv6 addresses fields